tombatron/Tombatron.Results/README.md

 ## Overview

-What you have here is a basic implementation of the ["Results pattern"](https://www.milanjovanovic.tech/blog/functional-error-handling-in-dotnet-with-the-result-pattern) which by itself isn't.
+What you have here is a basic implementation of the ["Results pattern"](https://www.milanjovanovic.tech/blog/functional-error-handling-in-dotnet-with-the-result-pattern) which by itself isn't that interesting.
 No, this one has a Roslyn analyzer that was inspired by the Rust language, who's `Option` type has requirements that if not met will throw compile time errors.

 Is that useful in a .NET-based application?
 I have no idea, but I thought it would be fun to build so here we are.